CamIce2002/TheMrNewVegas.github.io/docs/3ddr/2-Installation.md

 ### [Current Modlist Compatible Oblivion Version (June 5th Manifest))](https://steamdb.info/depot/2623191/manifests/)

 - For steps on how to downgrade your game to match this, please go to **Part 5** of the installation guide.
+- If you are installing for the first time and your game is not downgraded to the current supported version, your list will install incorrectly.
+Ensure you downgrade first before starting this process.

 # Part 1: Preinstallation